Find answers.

 But this may not be the case for everyone.
 Sometimes, the clinician may need to evaluate your case further to come to a decision on a diagnosis, and let you know after your appointment has finished.

-After they have reached a diagnosis, you’ll get an email letting you know about any recommendations they’ve made.
 Shortly after your appointment has finished, you’ll also be able to access your consultation report in your Focused account.

 Can I rebook if I have to cancel my appointment?